Paper Presentation Requirements and Guidelines

 The manuscript must be strictly formed according to this template:

 The manuscript has to be in either English or Bulgarian.
 English is the recommended language due to better indexing in international scientific databases.
 An abstract in English has to be provided at the end of the paper if the manuscript is in Bulgarian.
-Only English manuscripts are permissible for IOP Proceedings.
+Only English manuscripts are permissible for AIP Conference Proceedings.

 Article length is not limited.
 The recommended article length is 4-9 pages.
 Larger manuscripts are allowed after permission from the Editorial Board.
 Manuscripts shorter that 4 pages are not allowed.

-Bibliography requirements (IOP Proceedings reports):
+Bibliography requirements (AIP Conference Proceedings reports):

 - the cited URL must be active during the article approval process;